Debate2Create: Robot Co-design via Multi-Agent LLM Debate

 \subsection{LLM Agents and Debate Procedure}

+Our debate procedure follows a thesis--antithesis--synthesis structure: the design agent proposes an initial design (\emph{thesis}), the control agent raises critiques (\emph{antithesis}), and the design agent revises the proposal to address these concerns (\emph{synthesis}).
+This structure is particularly suited to co-design because morphology and reward interact non-linearly: a body change that improves locomotion under one reward may destabilize the robot under another.
+By having the control agent critique thesis designs before synthesis, the framework identifies controllability issues early, avoiding expensive simulation of fundamentally unstable designs.

-\textbf{Design agent (\raisebox{-0.55em}{ }).} The \emph{design agent} is prompted as a robot design engineer.
-At each round, it receives the current robot design $m$, a description of the task, summary statistics from the most recent simulation, and a brief digest of the hall-of-fame archive (the top design--reward pairs found so far, along with their performance metrics).
-Based on this context, the \emph{design agent} proposes a specific edit to $m$ that adjusts exposed design parameters.
-The agent also provides a short rationale explaining why the modification could improve performance.
+\textbf{Design agent (\raisebox{-0.55em}{ }).} The design agent is prompted as a robot design engineer.
+At each round, it receives the current robot design $m$, a description of the task, performance metrics from the most recent simulation (e.g., forward velocity, energy consumption, episode length), and a digest of the hall-of-fame archive containing the top-$k$ design--reward pairs ranked by evaluation score $S$.
+Based on this context, it proposes a specific edit to $m$ that adjusts exposed design parameters, along with a short rationale explaining why the modification could improve performance.

-\textbf{Control agent (\raisebox{-0.55em}{ }).} The \emph{control agent} is prompted as a reward function engineer.
-It receives the updated design $m'$ proposed by the \emph{design agent}, along with the task description and recent performance metrics.
-The \emph{control agent} outputs a reward function $r$ tailored to $m'$ in the form of a code snippet (following a predefined template for computing per-timestep rewards).
-We perform basic validation on this code (checking syntax and value ranges) before inserting $r$ into the training loop.
-This step follows the spirit of Eureka~\cite{ma2024eureka}, but here the reward is explicitly conditioned on the current morphology.
+\textbf{Control agent (\raisebox{-0.55em}{ }).} The control agent is prompted as a reward function engineer and serves two roles in the debate loop.
+During the antithesis phase, it critiques thesis designs proposed by the design agent, highlighting potential control challenges or structural weaknesses.
+During the \emph{reward generation} phase, it receives the revised (synthesis) design $m'$ along with the task description and recent performance metrics, and outputs a reward function $r$ tailored to $m'$ as a code snippet following a predefined template for computing per-timestep rewards.
+We validate this code via syntax checking and test execution on a single rollout before inserting $r$ into the training loop.
+Failures trigger self-repair (see below).
+This approach follows Eureka~\cite{ma2024eureka}, but the reward is explicitly conditioned on the current morphology.

+\textbf{Reliability checks.} To ensure robustness to LLM generation errors, we validate every proposed morphology and reward before training.
+Reward code compiles on the first attempt in 97\% of cases, and self-repair (re-prompting with traceback) resolves 99\% of failures within two attempts.
+XML validation rejects ${<}2\%$ of morphology proposals due to constraint violations.
+Overall, ${<}1\%$ of candidates are discarded.
+Our self-repair procedure follows prior work on LLM self-debugging~\cite{chen2023teaching, shinn2023reflexion, madaan2023self}.